Call our licensed agents toll free 844.855.0163

 Home insurance companies base rates in part by location, which can go well beyond the state level, says Burl Daniel, CPCU, CIC, CRM, Property and Casualty Insurance Expert Witness, in Fort Worth, Texas.

-Daniel said that, generally speaking, insurers base rates and premiums on a home's COPE:
+Daniel says that, generally speaking, insurers base rates and premiums on a home's COPE:

 • Construction (brick/frame)